NSHipster/articles/2013-09-09-network-link-conditioner.md

 ![Download]({{ site.asseturl }}/network-link-conditioner-download.png)

 Search for "Hardware IO Tools for Xcode", and select the appropriate release of the package.
+(For Xcode 8, search for "Additional Tools for Xcode")

 ![Package]({{ site.asseturl }}/network-link-conditioner-dmg.png)